Heterogeneous Information Network-based Interest Composition with Graph Neural Network for Recommendation: Proposed Model: HicRec

 \subsection{Overview}

-In this section, we present the details of the proposed model HicRec as shown in Figure \ref{framework}.
+In this section, we present the details of the proposed HicRec model, as shown in Figure \ref{framework}.
 Generally, HicRec consists of two steps, i.e., interest extraction and interest composition.
-In the graph corresponding to each meta-path, the interest extraction step utilize the GCN \cite{gcn} to map users and items into low-rank embeddings by combining both the graph structure information and user/item features and the element-wise product is applied to transform the embeddings of each user-item pair into the user's interest on the item (Section \ref{interest-extraction}).
-Then we conduct both intra- and inter- meta-path interest composition with the help of NFM \cite{nfm} (Section \ref{interest-composition}).
+In the graph corresponding to each meta-path, the interest extraction step {utilizes} the GCN \cite{gcn} to map users and items into low-rank embeddings by combining both the graph structure information and user/item features and the elementwise product is applied to transform the embeddings of each user-item pair into the user's interest on the item (Section \ref{interest-extraction}).
+Then we conduct both intra- and inter-meta-path interest composition with the help of neural factorization machine (NFM) \cite{nfm} (Section \ref{interest-composition}).
 Finally, the parameters in the HicRec model are updated according to the BPR loss for recommendation (Section \ref{parameter-learning}).